panthonies/site/_posts/2020-02-28-Modeling-R.md

 ### Turning Models into Tidy Data
 The following three functions help turn models into tidy data, and often make use of list-columns.

-* {% ihighlight R %}glance(){% endihighlight %} returns a row for each model, where each column gives a model summary.
+* `glance()` returns a row for each model, where each column gives a model summary.
-* {% ihighlight R %}tidy(){% endihighlight %} returns a row for each coefficient in the model, where each column has info about estimate/variability.
+* `tidy()` returns a row for each coefficient in the model, where each column has info about estimate/variability.
-* {% ihighlight R %}augment(){% endihighlight %} returns a row for each row in data, adding extra values like residuals and influence stats.
+* `augment()` returns a row for each row in data, adding extra values like residuals and influence stats.